Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ## 5. Displaying Data on LCD

 As we've seen, Losant can capture state from the device.
 Losant can also send commands back to the device.
-In this case, we can send a command to the device with infomation we want it to display on the screen.
+In this case, we can send a command to the device with information we want it to display on the screen.
 In the firmware we flashed, there is a function called `handleCommand`:

 ```C
 void handleCommand(LosantCommand *command) {